talkable/talkable-docs/source/ios_sdk/deep_linking.rst

 Talkable provides the installation script that will add Talkable and GetSocial SDK to your project as well as perform all necessary configuration.

-1. Download the installation script: [link to talkable.sh] and unzip it into your project's root folder.
+1. Download `the installation script`_ and unzip it into your project's root folder.
 2. Open your XCode project settings, select the target you want to modify and go to *Build Phases* tab.
 3. Create a new *Run Script* phase with content: